JoeyBy/poker-hand-comparison/README.md

 BUGS TO FIX:
-  higher card values are not compared. for example... an ace high straight would return a tie with a 6 high straight. two pair does not register as a hand.
+  higher card values are not compared. for example... an ace high straight would return a tie with a 6 high straight.